 Mr. McGeary brings to the Board of Directors a combination of executive experience in management and technology consulting.
 He also has expertise in leading talented teams, and skills in finance, accounting and auditing with technology industry experience.

 Mr. West’s experience in the information technology industry includes a variety of leadership and strategic positions, which have provided him with accumulated expertise in operational management, strategy, finance, and experience as an outside board member and audit committee member.
-In addition, Mr. West has knowledge of Cisco acquired through more than 16 years of service on the Board of Directors.
+Mr. West is a member of the National Association of Corporate Directors and a frequent speaker on audit-related issues.
+In addition, Mr. West has knowledge of Cisco acquired through more than 18 years of service on the Board of Directors.